 Otherwise, find a groomer you are comfortable with and go for it.
 Let them know in advance what you would like the dog to look like: longer ears, shorter ears, teddy bear face or shaved face, fuzzy body or sleek body, etc. And please don't forget the traditional PWD Flag tail!!

 How are Portuguese Water Dogs different than Doodles?

 Doodles are mixed breed dogs - Poodles crossed with another breed of dog.
-Currently there seems to be a whole host of breeds that are being crossed with poodles!
+Currently there seems to be a whole host of breeds that are being crossed with poodles.
 They have fancy / cute names that are a hybrid of the two breeds.
 One of the main reasons for using a poodle for one of the parents is to try and get puppies that don't shed.
-Unfortunately, the genetics isn't pure so not all the puppies come out with the poodle / non-shedding coat. (just buy a poodle if you want a poodle non-shedding coat!)
-Or buy a PWD - they don't shed!
+Unfortunately, the genetics isn't pure so not all the puppies come out with the poodle / non-shedding coat. (just buy a poodle if you want a poodle non-shedding coat) Or buy a PWD - they are guaranteed not to shed.

 Doodles, because they are cross bred aren't predictable in their character.
-There isn't a predict what the traits of the puppies will be since each pup can get different traits from each parent and it will manifest its own way.
+There isn't a standard for the traits the puppies will have since each pup can get different traits from each parent and it will manifest its own way.

 Portuguese Water dogs all have their own individual character within their litter BUT because it is purebred, the traits are more predictable and consistent overall.